rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ### Processing the Logout

-Once the user clicks **Sign Out with GitHub**, we will destroy the session and redirect the user to the index page.
+Once the user clicks **Sign Out**, we will destroy the session and redirect the user to the index page.

 ```php
 <?php